-Larger turnout than expected for Redding Sister March
+Deputies track snowy footprints, find several burglarized homes

 -

-Man arrested for theft and vandalism at Cottonwood school
+- News Gov. Brown declares State of Emergency for Northstate counties and more

-Tehama County deputies arrested a man late Thursday after he was seen siphoning fuel from school vehicles in CottonwoodRead More »
+- Tehama Man arrested for theft and vandalism at Cottonwood school

 - News Northstate counties ready for more wet weather